 LMI data powered by LMI for All

 - To become an archivist you need a first degree followed by a postgraduate qualification in archive and records management, recognised by the Archives and Record Association.
 In Scotland, recognised courses are run by the University of Glasgow and the University of Dundee.

-- Elsewhere in the UK and Ireland, recognised courses are offered by Aberystwyth University, University College Dublin, University College London, the University of Liverpool and Northumbria University.
+- Elsewhere in the UK and Ireland, recognised courses are offered by Aberystwyth University, University College Dublin, University College London, the University of Liverpool, Maynooth University and Northumbria University.

 - For entry to a postgraduate course, you need a good Honours degree (2:1 or above) in any subject.
 History, modern or ancient languages, library studies or information science are particularly useful.
 Entry to a first degree normally requires 4-5 Highers in relevant subjects.